Incomes which we generally forget to include in our ITRs

-Incomes which we generally forget to include in our ITRs5 min read .
-Updated: 15 Aug 2021, 10:57 AM IST
+Incomes which we generally forget to include in our ITRs4 min read .
+10:57 AM IST

 - Mutual fund transactions are generally taken into account for ITR purposes based on entries in the banks statement